activeagenda/documentation/2  BOf implementation/Readme.md

-For BOf :: implementation look for the ( ? ) icon in the right upper corner of each page.
+For BOf :: implementation look for the ( ? ) icon in the right upper corner of each page and activate the window.
 It contains implementation instructions in the polish language.
 Use Google Translate for translation in you preferred langauage.